 Feng shui is a living discipline and art that evolves and changes.
 Once you understand how the feng shui master algorithm works, you will be able to see this pattern in other disciplines and be able to creatively transfer it to feng shui – in factual or metaphoric ways.
-For example, Andrew Taylor Still, the father of osteopathy, taught a simple, introductory rule of thumb/algorithm to his osteopathic students: “If it is obstructed – unblock it.
+For example, Andrew Taylor Still, the father of osteopathy, taught a simple introductory rule of thumb/algorithm to his osteopathic students: “If it is obstructed – unblock it.
 If it is tight – loosen it.
 If it is lax – strengthen it.”
-This osteopathic algorithm can be translated into feng shui as: unblock the energy flow, clear the energy flow and strengthen the energy flow, or in short: moderate the energy flow (one of the key principles in feng shui).
+This osteopathic algorithm can be translated into feng shui as: unblocking the energy flow, clearing the energy flow and strengthening the energy flow, or in short: moderating the energy flow (one of the key principles in feng shui).
 So whatever your expertise is, you can translate it into a feng shui algorithm.

 As a feng shui consultant, you want to be as accurate as possible.
 The feng shui process is 90% information gathering and 10% intervention.
 Be aware that there is a difference between observation and interpretation.
 Good observers focus on what is relevant in particular contexts and they notice:

 • what is exaggerated most

 Avoid interpreting because it is always incomplete, limited and ‘contaminated’ by your own personal judgment, biases and history.
 Asking key questions and the perception of different factors (such as appearances, sounds, feelings, objects and smells, and vibes) helps you assess the situation more accurately.

 Feng shui = intention + relationship + ritual